nanobox-io/nanobox-docs/source/engines/scripts/build.html.md

 #### Apply Patches

 At times the underlying framework may need to be modified or fixed.
-If, for instance, the underlying framework was designed to work only in a LAMP stack and not with distributed microservices, the framework may need a few adjustments.
+If, for instance, the underlying framework was designed to work only in a LAMP stack and not with distributed micro-services, the framework may need a few adjustments.
 This can be done by replacing entire files, or just modifying a few lines.
 You can refer to the [Configuration Templates](/engines/common-tasks/template-generation/) doc for details on how to do this.

 #### Compile or Build the Codebase